labordynamicsinstitute/replicability-training/Updating_Materials.md

 4. Within the directory on your workspace click into the ICPSR folder (i.e. 123456).
 5. Move any important files (results, logs, etc.) from the first round to their own subfolder of the root directory.
 6. Navigate back to the root directory (aearep-xxxx), right click and select "Git Bash Here" to open a bash shell.
-7. Select everything and delete.
-It is extremely important that you do this manually through the file explorer and **NOT** through "git rm"
+7. Delete the files.
+It is extremely important that you do this manually and **NOT** through "git rm"
+   - Option 1: Use the File Explorer (Windows) or Finder (macOS).
+Select everything and delete.
     ![shot1](images/Update_Materials_1.png)
+   - Options 2: In the bash shell, type `rm -rf 123456/`

-8. In the bash shell, cd into the ICPSR folder.
+8. In the bash shell, cd into the ICPSR folder, `cd 123456`
     ![shot2](images/Update_Materials_2.png)

-9. In the bash shell, unzip the download of the updated ICPSR deposit (example: unzip path/to/Downloads/123456.zip).
+9. In the bash shell, unzip the download of the updated ICPSR deposit `unzip path/to/Downloads/123456.zip`.
     ![shot3](images/Update_Materials_3.png)

-10. In the bash shell, type "cd .." to move back to the root directory.
+10. In the bash shell, type "`cd ..`" to move back to the root directory.
-11. In the bash shell, type "git status" to see what files are new, modified, or deleted.
+11. In the bash shell, type "`git status`" to see what files are new, modified, or deleted.
+12. Git add everything in the ICPSR folder, e.g. `git add 123456`.
+This will add all new files, commit the deletion of any obsolete files, and record the changes in any files that were modified or moved
-12. Git add, commit, push the updated ICPSR folder.
+13. Git commit, push the updated ICPSR folder.
-13. In Bitbucket, you should be able to see the specific changes made to any files (with the same naming convention), that were modified.
+14. In Bitbucket, you should be able to see the specific changes made to any files (with the same naming convention), that were modified.

 *Note:* If the structure of the directory is different or files have been renamed, git will treat them as new files instead of allowing you to view specific modifications.